Chemaclass/chemaclass.com/content/book/oeur/en/0-indice.md

 - Chapter 9: November
   - To the motive
   - My project, our project
-  - To the mediocrity needed
+  - To the needed mediocrity
   - Your last day
-  - Leave a mark
+  - Leaving a mark
 - Chapter 10: December
-  - The Art of Adaptation
+  - The art of adapting
   - We will die
   - Sudden emotions
-  - Not life
+  - It's not life
-  - The Christmas Problem
+  - The problem with Christmas

 ### 2016

 - Chapter 11: January
   - Ambition in a dream
-  - I renounce God
+  - I resign to God
   - My purposes
   - Sometimes
   - Eyes on a memory
-  - Where success begins
+  - Where success starts
   - Fed up
   - Ironies of life
   - What not to die